 The technique I apply is extremely simple, and as I told this student, worth trying for two or three weeks to see what happens.
 Ah yeah, the technique… you’re waiting for it aren’t you?
-The answer is… Keep your knees straight.
+The answer is… keep your knees straight.
 That’s it.
-When you forward bend, either standing or in seated postures, keep the leg extremely straight and don’t go as deeply into the forward bend as you normally do.
+When you forward bend, either standing or in seated postures, keep the leg extremely straight.
+And, don’t go as deeply into the forward bend as you normally do.

 By keeping the knee straight, with quadriceps engaged, you keep the stretch in the hamstrings equal between both ends.
-In the situation mentioned above, the hamstrings had gotten to a place where their distal end near the knee got too tight.
+In the situation I mentioned above, the hamstrings had gotten to a place where their distal end near the knee got too tight.
 The tension in this end seemed to lead to consistent tension in the hamstrings as a whole and particularly near the sit bones.
 That needed to be taken out by keeping the knee straight.

 Patricia came to three days of practice with me in a row.
 She kept her knees extremely straight and guess what?
 Sit bone pain was reduced after just these few days.

-David, Significant improvement indeed!
+David, significant improvement indeed!
 I am not bending the knees on the standing or seated poses (like you instructed me) and now I can bend forward with my torso a lot more without any pain in the moment or afterwards.
 I am now doing kurmasana and supta k (almost fully) without sit bone pain and on my own!!
 It is definitely healing, recovering the flexibility.
 I am really happy about this!!!
 Looking back, I think that I may have been stuck on a phase of “pain-avoidance” without doing anything to heal the hamstring for good, addressing the problem.
 Thank you so much for your help with my trouble-making hamstring.
-Look forward to keep leaning from you (and of course to my entry to the hall-of-fame through the newsletter).
+Look forward to keep learning from you (and of course to my entry to the hall-of-fame through the newsletter).

-***please note that this does not account for all sit bone pain, nor does it mean that there are not times when it is appropriate to bend the knees.
+***Please note that this does not account for all sit bone pain, nor does it mean that there are not times when it is appropriate to bend the knees.
 This advice was specific for this yoga student at this time.